anthonyraf/wind-parser/README.md

 > : You can also use `p.args` for printing the dictionary

-Then you can run in your terminal
+Then you can run in your terminal:

     $ python command.py --name=John --age=32 --hobbies Football Basketball Cinema --verbose
 Output: